- Registration phases

 In vitro methods are divided to those that meet internationally agreed validation criteria and to those that do not.
 For your REACH registration, preferably use methods that are sufficiently well-developed according to internationally agreed test development criteria (e.g. the European Centre for the Validation of Alternative Methods (ECVAM) pre-validation criteria).

 The changes to the REACH Annexes VII and VIII in 2016 make in vitro test methods the default for certain toxicological properties.
-In most cases, no new in vivo studies are necessary for registrations below 100 tonnes for the classification or risk assessment of your substance.

 Even if you have used an in vitro method that has not been internationally validated, you still need to submit your study results in your registration dossier as part of gathering all available information.
 You may also use them in a weight of evidence approach or to support the grouping of your substances.